14 Machine Learning Interview Questions (+ Tips to Answer Them)

 • Methods to prevent overfitting

 Consider framing your answer in terms of a real-world example.
-Discuss the specific steps you took and how they resulted in improved model performance or generalization.
+Discuss the steps you took and how they improved model performance or generalization.

 Supervised machine learning is one of the most widely used methods for creating a machine learning model.
-Hiring managers want to make sure you have a clear understanding of how such models are applied in the real world.
+Hiring managers want to ensure you clearly understand how such models are applied in the real world.

-How to answer: Pick an application of supervised machine learning that speaks to both your own expertise and also the industry in which your potential employer operates.
-Choose examples that you feel confident discussing in-depth with a hiring manager and that you can expand to include how it applies to the company's goals.
+How to answer: Pick an application of supervised machine learning that speaks to both your expertise and the industry in which your potential employer operates.
+Choose examples you feel confident discussing in-depth with a hiring manager and can expand to include how they apply to the company's goals.

 Examples of supervised learning